 - CO1.
-Demonstrate knowledge on personal attributes that enable best use of entrepreneurial opportunities. - CO2.
-Apply suitable method to protect creativity and innovation. - CO3.
-Design and prepare high impact strategic and business plan. - CO4.
-Analyze the major steps and requirements in order to convert innovative idea into a successful start-up. - CO5.
+Demonstrate knowledge on personal attributes that enable the best use of entrepreneurial opportunities. - CO2.
+Apply suitable methods to protect creativity and innovation. - CO3.
+Design and prepare high impact strategic and business plans. - CO4.
+Analyze the major steps and requirements to convert an innovative idea into a successful start-up. - CO5.
 Develop an idea to create a business for social change by identifying social entrepreneurship opportunities.